Demoted? Pushed aside? Fate of Kim Jong Un's sister unclear

-SEOUL, South Korea (AP) — Where is Kim Yo Jong, the North Korean leader’s influential sister?
+SEOUL, South Korea (AP) — What has happened to Kim Yo Jong, the North Korean leader’s influential sister?

 That is a question many who watch the cloistered, nuclear-armed country are wondering after she failed to appear in absolute leader Kim Jong Un’s newly released lineup for the country’s powerful Politburo in recent days.